rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Latest set of ideas (post SIGCSE).

-1. Going to Waste vs. Going to Waist.
-1. Logging my time?
 1. Maybe I'm *not* a curmudgeon.
-Mike G's "kill 'em all" in response to the growth of administrators.
-Another colleague's comment about student affairs' empire building.
-And it was pretty clear that I served the "good cop" role in the SV Headquarters.
-Oh well.
-I'm still keeping my name tag.
+1. Logging my time (SIGCSE)?
+1. End of month.
 1. Thanking people.
 1. Old white guys on a committee.
 (Should I have said no?)